 Iota Epsilon and the Society for Human Resource Management.

-Get a nationally competitive educational experience at one of the few human resources
+Get a nationally competitive education at one of the few human resources programs

 Access modern, student-focused facilities, including a computer lab, career development

 center and advising center specifically for business students.